Form Section Structure

 CHOICE’s 2021 research revealed that when COVID-19 hit, many travelers encountered long delays and appalling customer service.

-Our survey found that 53% of respondents waited 3 months or more for a resolution, with nearly a quarter waiting over 6 months.
+Our survey at the time found that 53% of respondents waited 3 months or more for a resolution, with nearly a quarter waiting over 6 months.

 We need stronger and clearer consumer protections to help Australians have the confidence to book travel in the future.

-We’re calling for the federal and state governments to implement:
+We’re calling for the federal and state governments to:

 CHOICE invited people to tell us about their experiences of travel cancellations through an online survey from January to March 2021.
 We heard from over 4,400 Australians who had travel plans disrupted by COVID-19 and we’re sharing their experiences in a new report.